flavienbwk/rust-registry-offline/README.md

 4. Run server sync to retrieve base crates

+    To download the FULL current mirror of _crates.io_ :

+    :warning: This takes around {20m21s-3m45s+} to download on a fiber connection and uses ~XXGo of storage

     ```bash
-    docker-compose -f sync.docker-compose.yml run registry_sync
+    docker-compose -f sync.docker-compose.yml run registry_sync sync /mirror
     ```

-    :warning: This takes around 1 hour to download on a 30MB/s connection and uses ~XXGo of storage
+    For an empty mirror that can be populated later :

+    ```bash
+    docker-compose -f sync.docker-compose.yml run registry_sync sync /mirror /vendor
+    ```

 5. Now export server's docker image and zip this project to copy it on your offline computer